 1. Select your mix & master options.

 2. Upload your files.

-Upload your song & musical instructions to our mixing engineers.
+Upload your song & mix notes to our mixing engineers.

 3. We deliver your track.

-Within 5 days, we will send over your initial mix, ready for your ears.
+Within 5 days, we will send over our first mix, ready for your ears.